renickbell/konduktiva/konduktiva-documentation.md

 ### addMap

 This function helps add QuantizedMaps into the MusicalEnvironment with correct types.
 If something is wrong, this function will throw an error.
+It is safer and in some situations easier and quicker to use this method than to create a QuantizedMap manually.
 ##### Syntax
 ```
 e.addMap(objectName, mapName, keyspan, keys, values)